Islam in Eswatini: Population

 According to the CIA World Factbook, about 2% of Eswatini's population are Muslim.
 The Muslim community in Eswatini comprises local Muslim (most of whom identify as Sunni Muslims) and refugees and immigrants from Asia and neighbouring African states.
 The Ahmadiyya Muslim Community claims 250 members in the country.

+Figures from 2017 Eswatini official census suggested that there are an estimated 3.626 Muslim in the country, representing 0.3% from Eswatini's population.

 Law and politics

 Muslim marriages in Eswatini are not included in the Marriage Act of 1964 which governs civil marriages.
 However, according to local imam Luqman Asooka, Muslim marriages are considered as custom marriages that are allowed in the constitution which guarantees "freedom of worship".